vultr/terraform-provider-vultr/website/docs/r/object_storage.html.markdown

 If you change these values outside of Terraform it will not detect the state drift.
 This will be added in a future version.

+**NOTE** Updating any element of a bucket will necessitate destroying and re-creating of the bucket

 * `name` - (Required) A name for the bucket
 * `enable_versioning` - (Optional) Whether or not the versioning is enabled in the bucket
 * `enable_lock` - (Optional) Whether or not object lock is enabled in the bucket